Cannabis license holders are required to notify OCM of any material changes to the final plans of record (FPOR) to maintain compliance.

 - New volatile chemicals or catalysts for artificially derived cannabinoids: Introducing volatile chemicals or catalysts used in extraction, concentration, or conversion processes for artificially derived cannabinoids.

-- Addition of new product categories: Beginning to manufacture products within a new product category pursuant to Minnesota Rules, part 9810.2100, subp.
+- Addition of new product categories: Beginning to manufacture products within a new product category pursuant to Minnesota Rules, part 9810.2100, subps.
 2-4.
 For example, adding a new flavor or type of beverage is not considered a material change; however, a beverage manufacturer that intends to begin manufacturing gummies or another edible product would be considered a material change.

 - Processing cannabis from unlicensed individuals: Beginning to process cannabis obtained from unlicensed individuals.